 If you want to be in the center of it all, treat yourself to a room at the iconic Hôtel de Crillon.
 Located directly on the Place de Concorde, the location is ideal for exploring some of Paris’ most famous landmarks, including the Jardin des Tuileries, the Louvre, and the Musée d’Orsay.

 If you’re planning a trip to Paris and are keen to experience the city like an actual Parisian, head to the 16th Arrondissement.
 This super-chic district on the west side of the city features grand apartment buildings on wide, tree-lined boulevards where older women walk their dogs in Balenciaga sneakers at night.
 Long home to the wealthiest families of Paris, its stately buildings offer much larger homes than can be found in the rest of the city and it attracts virtually no foreign tourists.
-See more from our stay at Brach Paris.
+See more from our stay.

 Hotel Bourg-Tibourg